-Sleeper trains are an efficient way of covering long distances.
+Sleeper trains are an efficient way to cover long distances.
 Thanks to our many years’ experience of organising rail travel for our customers, we know which services offer the most enjoyable and comfortable experiences.
 Below are some of our favourites.

 Thanks to the wider gauge of the Spanish and Portuguese rail network, which can carry wider trains, these stylish trains are the most spacious of Europe’s sleeper services.
 The free baggage allowance is equally generous – up to 30kg, in fact – and you can keep all of your luggage with you in the cabin.

-The following morning, you again make your way to the restaurant car, where you can choose from the omelettes, pastries, fruit and yogurts on offer.
+The following morning, you again make your way to the café bar where you can choose from pastries, fruit and yogurts on offer.

 For greater space and comfort, as well as your own shower and toilet, you can upgrade to a deluxe cabin.
 These are popular, so you need to book in good time.
 Whether you upgrade or not, you are provided with a towel, duvet, pillow and a complimentary bottle of water.